New Seahawk Carlos Hyde: If NFL is serious about change, then a team should sign Colin Kaepernick

 Seahawks sign Swain

-The Seahawks on Monday also signed receiver Freddie Swain, the 214th overall pick in the sixth round of the NFL draft out of Florida.
+The Seahawks on Monday signed receiver Freddie Swain, the 214th overall choice in the sixth round of the NFL draft out of Florida.

-Swain is the second Seattle draftee to sign, joining tight end Colby Parkinson, a fourth-round pick out of Stanford.
+Swain is the second Seattle draftee to sign, joining tight end Colby Parkinson, a fourth-round selection out of Stanford.

 That leaves six other draft picks who have yet to sign.